heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-3.md

 # Step 3 - Setup

+{:.highlight}
->Follow these steps to set up your Tiny Sorter.
+Follow these steps to set up your Tiny Sorter.
 The process is also shown in the video below.

 <div>
   <video autoplay muted loop playsinline title="Setup Video" style="max-width: 100%; height: auto;">